 When your skin is dark, you miss out on an important multiple sclerosis symptom.
 Itchiness caused by a rash is not uncommon.
 There are many types of rashes with myriad causes.
 Some are related to detergent or physical contact with a disagreeable fabric.
 However, one thing remains the same.
 If you are a Black person on the darker end of the spectrum, you will find it nearly impossible to see your skin reflected in rash photos.
 You may also encounter healthcare providers or dermatologists who are unfamiliar with how rashes present on dark skin.

-Rashes are a part of multiple sclerosis for many people
+Rashes are a part of MS for many people

 A paper published by the Cleveland Clinic lists rashes as one of the side effects of some disease-modifying treatments (DMTs).1 This means that if I am having a bad reaction to a specific medication, a rash could be part of that.
 Yet, when I go to try to compare my rash to representative photos, I cannot tell.
 Photos show color, scale, size of bumps, scale colors.
 Photos contain all of the visual clues needed to see if this rash is worth making an appointment.
 While diagnosing a possible reaction or disease by using Google is not advisable or medical advice, being able to check it out can be a useful tool.

 The lack of representation for dark skin goes beyond MS